Matheshv98/MjolnIR/README.md

 ## ⚙️ Analytical Features

-One of the things I like of MjÖlnir is its peak detection.
-Using a Laplacian, it can accurately identify peaks in noisy datasets.
+Using Laplacian, it can identify peaks in noisy or saturated datasets.
 Sensitivity can be adjusted, giving you precise control over the detection process.

-For deeper analysis, the tool makes it easy to extract and examine cross-sections along both the pump and probe axes.
+For deeper analysis, the tool makes it easy to extract and examine cross-sections along both the x and y axes.
 You can fit these slices interactively with just mouse draging and overlay multiple cross-sections for direct, side-by-side comparison.

 Background artifacts are handled automatically through spline-based baseline correction.
 To make sure the correction meets your standards, a visual preview is provided.

-When it’s time to present your results, MjÖlnir offers one-click export options in vector formats like SVG, PNG or the data itself.
+When it’s time to present your results, MjÖlnIR offers one-click export options in vector formats like SVG, PNG or the data itself.
 You can customize axis labels, color scales, and gridlines to match your expectation, ensuring your figures are ready for publication with less formatting work.

 ---

 ## 📥 Data Import Format

-To keep the analysis consistent and avoid ambiguity, MjÖlnir works with 2D spectral data saved in a standardized matrix format.
+To keep the analysis consistent and avoid ambiguity, MjÖlnIR works with 2D spectral data saved in a standardized matrix format.
 In this setup, the first row should contain your probe (X-axis) values, while the first column contains the pump (Y-axis) values.
 The remaining cells hold the Z-data aligned to these dimensions and with no headers.

 For reliable interpretation across different systems and regional settings, files must use commas `,` as delimiters and periods `.` as decimal points.
 For example, a valid data point would look like `1950.5`.
 The file can be a .csv or .txt file.

 This clear and simple format ensures that your data loads correctly every time, with no guesswork about axis assignments or number formatting.

----

 ---
 ## ✏️ Author's Note